lancedb/documentation/docs/src/sql.md

 ---
-title: SQL in LanceDB | Query Language Support
+title: Filtering & SQL in LanceDB | Query Language Support
 description: Use SQL to query and manipulate data in LanceDB.
 Features comprehensive SQL support including filtering, aggregation, joins, and integration with vector search capabilities.
 ---

-# Filtering
+# Filtering & SQL in LanceDB

-## Pre and post-filtering
+## Pre and Post-Filtering

 LanceDB supports filtering of query results based on metadata fields.
 By default, post-filtering is performed on the top-k results returned by the vector search.
 However, pre-filtering is also an